 I’d rather throw another log on the fire and sip some cinnamon-infused hot chocolate and look at seed catalogs.
 Wouldn’t you?

 1) Purchase the best variety for your region.

-Garlic is divided into two types, hardneck and softneck.
-Hardnecks are ideal for northern regions where winter happens for several months.
-Hardnecks produce a tall leafless flower stalk called a scape in in late spring.
+Garlic is divided into two types, hard-neck and soft-neck.
+Hard-necks are ideal for northern regions where winter happens for several months.
+Hard-necks produce a tall leafless flower stalk called a scape in late spring.
 I cut these at the base once they do their curlicue thingy and use them in soups and stir fries.
 Cutting the scape redirects the plant’s energy to bulb development.

 Order your garlic from garlic growers like Filafree Farms or check out the Garlic Seed Foundation for a list of growers in North America.
-If they have sold out already, check with your regional seed suppliers.
+If suppliers have sold out already (this happens every year), check with your regional seed suppliers.
 And don’t forget your farmers’ markets - there are many small scale garlic growers.

 2) Make a comfy bed for your garlic.

 Garlic prefers full sun but like us prefers a bit of shade in the hot afternoons.
 Garlic needs loamy, loose soil.
 Add aged manure and/or compost to the bed to increase the organic matter; this helps with drainage and reduces the potential for compaction.
 Heavy clay or boggy soils will not produce good garlic.
 Amend, Amend!
 No need to fertilize in the fall.

 Heart Healthy Gophers?